salinpaul94/Salinpaul-ValooranSpring_MVCLabSolution/README.md

 # Salinpaul-ValooranSpring_MVCLabSolution

+Create a Dynamic web project named DebateRegistration in eclipse

 Create a schema in MySql 8 named library

-update your MySql server and password in servlet.xml file
+update your MySql server user and password in servlet.xml file

 after starting of server go to /forms